tribixbite/awesome/README.md

 ## Go

-*   [CJackHwang/ds2api](https://github.com/CJackHwang/ds2api) - Deepseek to API: A lightweight, high-performance full-stack middleware converting client protocols to universal APIs.
-Supports multi-account rotation, compiled binaries, Vercel Serverless, and Docker.
-Compatible with Google, Claude, and OpenAI API formats.
+*   [CJackHwang/ds2api](https://github.com/CJackHwang/ds2api) - DeepSeek-Compatible Middleware Interface: A technical exploration project in Go, focusing on high-concurrency protocol adaptation.
+It serves as a reference implementation for converting diverse web protocols into standardized formats.
 *   [router-for-me/CLIProxyAPI](https://github.com/router-for-me/CLIProxyAPI) - Wrap Gemini CLI, Antigravity, ChatGPT Codex, Claude Code as an OpenAI/Gemini/Claude/Codex compatible API service, allowing you to enjoy the free Gemini 3.1 Pro, GPT 5.5, Claude model through API
 *   [cloudflare/artifact-fs](https://github.com/cloudflare/artifact-fs) - ArtifactFS is a filesystem driver designed to mount large git repos as quickly as possible, hydrating file contents on-the-fly instead of blocking on the initial clone.
 It's ideal for agents, sandboxes, containers and other use-cases where startup time is critical.
 *   [Effect-TS/tsgo](https://github.com/Effect-TS/tsgo) - TypeScript-go enhanced with the Effect LSP experience